ONESMalvin/spec-kit-demo/templates/plan-template.md

 **Validation Requirements**:
 - [ ] The capability validation script is run to verify compliance
-- [ ] All feature requirements are mapped to specific ONES capabilities
+- [ ] All feature requirements are mapped to specific ONES capabilities from official documentation
-- [ ] All technical decisions are based on specific ONES capabilities and integration patterns
+- [ ] All technical decisions are based on specific ONES capabilities and integration patterns from official documentation
-- [ ] All API calls use the correct endpoint and request/response schemas
+- [ ] All API calls use the correct endpoint and request/response schemas from official documentation
 - [ ] All ONES capabilities are properly declared in `manifest.json`
 - [ ] `my-new-project/manifest.json` is completly and validated using JSON Schema
+- [ ] **CRITICAL**: No assumed or invented ONES capabilities are included in the design
+- [ ] All undocumented capabilities are explicitly marked and require manual review

 ### Repository and Technology Stack Constraints (Non-negotiable)
 - [ ] Code changes only occur in the `my-new-project/` directory